 Suddenly, martial artists from all different backgrounds realized if they did not know Jiu-Jitsu, all they knew about fighting was worthless against a Jiu-Jitsu fighter.
 That realization triggered what many call the Jiu-Jitsu revolution in martial arts.
 A big shift of focus and training towards ground fighting followed.

 2000 – Globalization of Brazilian Jiu-Jitsu

-Such an impact in the martial arts world caused a high level of demand for Jiu-Jitsu instruction in all corners of the world.
-Qualified Brazilian Jiu Jitsu Black Belts were invited to many different countries to teach seminars to those who were intrigued by this dominating fighting style they had never seen or heard about before.
+Such an impact in the martial arts world caused a high demand for Jiu-Jitsu instruction in all corners of the world.
+Qualified Jiu Jitsu Black Belts were invited to many different countries to teach seminars to those who were intrigued by this dominating fighting style they had never seen or heard about before.

 By this time Gracie Barra had dozens of Black Belts built through a program that valued all aspects of training: self defense, take downs, and ground game.
 These well-rounded instructors and athletes were offered opportunities to teach abroad and many of them accepted them, settling down in different countries.

 One of the first GB Instructors to teach abroad was Master Roberto Maia in the city of Boston, Massachusetts.
 Others followed like Master Marcio Simas in Orlando, Florida, and Professor Eduardo Lima in Tampa, Florida.